A Buyer's Guide to Named-Architect Homes in Los Angeles.

 Hollywood Hills and Laurel Canyon have the most diverse inventory across all four architects, with terrain that attracted the cantilever-and-glass vocabulary all four used in different ways.
 The hillside engineering is both the draw and the ongoing maintenance obligation.

-What buying one actually requires
+What buying one actually requires.

 Specialist inspection.
 A standard home inspector does not have the training to assess a Lautner concrete shell or a Neutra steel spider frame.
 You need an architect with specific experience in the relevant period and structural system, not just a general modernist sensibility.